harness/developer-hub/release-notes/self-managed-enterprise-edition.md

 ### New features and enhancements

 - The Redisson client library has been upgraded to version 3.17.7 across all services for enhanced performance and bug resolution.
 This update will not affect any business operations.
 (PL-31136)
-- The [Role Assignment](https://apidocs.harness.io/tag/Role-Assignments/#operation/getFilteredRoleAssignmentByScopeList) API now includes the principal's name and email address in the response.(PL-31064, ZD-36050)
+- The [Role Assignment](https://apidocs.harness.io/tag/Role-Assignments/#operation/getFilteredRoleAssignmentByScopeList) API now includes the principal's name and email address in the response.
+(PL-31064, ZD-36050)
 - Harness now supports the integration of GCP Secrets Manager for all users.
-For more information, see [Add a Google Cloud Secret Manager](https://developer.harness.io/docs/platform/Security/add-a-google-cloud-secret-manager).
+For more information, go to [Add a Google Cloud Secret Manager](https://developer.harness.io/docs/platform/Security/add-a-google-cloud-secret-manager).
 (PL-31051)
 - The following role-assignments are removed for all the existing users across all the accounts:
   - Account Viewer - All Account Level Resources: This was a role-assignment within the account scope and has been removed for all the users.
 This does not apply in the following scenarios:
   - If an account has enabled the feature flag ACCOUNT_BASIC_ROLE_ONLY.